IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

        DB_HOST : "cos-db-liberty.db.svc"
      ```

-1. We will use the `-k`, or `kustomize` option of Openshift CLI to deploy the application.
-We will first complete the deployment, and then explain how it works in a later section.
+1. Deploy the application using the `-k`, or `kustomize` option of Openshift CLI now and we will explain how the deployment works in a later section.
    - Preview what will be deployed:

      ```